Black Friday Cyber Monday Sale! 40% off!

 Injuries

-Constant paw licking, especially focusing on one paw, maybe a sign of a paw pad injury.
+Constant paw licking, especially focusing on one paw, may be a sign of a paw pad injury.
 Some common injuries to your dog's paws include:

 • Torn nails